matrix-org/matrix-spec-proposals/drafts/application_services.rst

 * Details of the namespaces of users and rooms the AS is acting on behalf of and "subscribing to"
 * Namespaces are defined as a list of regexps against which to match room aliases, room IDs, and user IDs.
+Regexps give the flexibility to say, sub-domain MSISDN ranges per AS, whereas a blunt prefix string does not.
 * There is overlap between selecting events via the csv2 Filter API and subscribing to events here - perhaps subscription involves passing a filter token into the registration API.